Skip to main content

 Agents in Braintrust allow you to chain together two or more prompts.
 You can create or edit agents in the playground, and view and execute them from the library.

 Agents are in beta.
-They currently only work in the playground UI, and are limited to prompt chaining functionality.
+They currently only work in playgrounds and are limited to prompt chaining functionality.
 If you are on a hybrid deployment, agents are available starting with v0.0.66.

 Creating an agent in the playground

 To create an agent, navigate to a playground and select +Agent.
 Start by creating the base prompt or selecting one from your library.
-Then, create or select another prompt by selecting the + icon in the comparison agent pane.
+Then create or select another prompt by selecting the + icon in the comparison agent pane.
+The prompts chain together and run consecutively.

 Variables